 Fares are subject to change until ticketed, and creating a PNR only holds a seat on the aircraft for the customer in the fare class booked and not the actual fare that will be used for ticketing.
 JetBlue recommends holding the seat in the fare class intended for ticketing to avoid that class from selling out later in the day or overnight.
 Certain sale fares may expire prior to the TTL or advance purchase requirements may no longer be valid at the time of ticketing.
-If that happens, the itinerary should be re-priced and tickets should be issued at current selling fares.
+If that happens, the itinerary should be re-priced in the originally held class of service (if there is still a fare that’s valid).
+If the original class does not have a valid fare then please re-price lowest.
 It is the responsibility of the travel agent to make sure the fare being ticketed is still valid.
 Reservations held in Y class will be subject to the lowest selling fare at time of ticketing.

 Additionally JetBlue has a churning policy that will impose an instant ticketing requirement for all segments after the first TTL expires.